Chinese American Librarians Association

+CALA is an affiliate of American Library Association (ALA), International Federation of Library Associations and Institutions (IFLA), and Joint Council of Librarians of Color (JCLC).

 History

 The Mid-West Chinese American Librarians Association began on March 31, 1973, founded by Dr. Tze-Chung Li and Dorothy Li, as a regional organization in Illinois.
 Then in 1974 the Chinese Librarians Association was founded in California, at Stanford University.
 In 1976, the Mid-West Chinese American Librarians Association expanded to a national organization as the Chinese American Librarians Association.
 In 1983 the Chinese American Librarians Association and the Chinese Librarians Association (CLA) were merged into one organization, under the name Chinese American Librarians Association (in English) and the Chinese Librarians Association's Chinese name (華人圖書館員協會).
 This one organization has members not only in America but in China, Hong Kong, Canada, and more.
 It promotes the Chinese culture through the outlet of libraries and communicates with others in the profession of librarianship.
 It is the largest Asian-American body of its kind.

 In 2006, the Chinese American Librarians Association took part in the first Joint Conference of Librarians of Color, along with the American Indian Library Association, the Asian Pacific American Librarians Association, the Black Caucus of the American Library Association, and REFORMA.
 This conference was the first national conference sponsored and held by those organizations, which are known as the Associations of Ethnic Librarians.

 The Joint Council of Librarians of Color (JCLC, Inc.) was founded in June of 2015 as an organization "that advocates for and addresses the common needs of the American Library Association ethnic affiliates"; these ethnic affiliates include the Chinese American Librarians Association, as well as the American Indian Library Association, the Asian Pacific American Librarians Association, the Black Caucus of the American Library Association, and REFORMA: The National Association to Promote Library & Information Services to Latinos and the Spanish Speaking.